"Never Let Me Go" Movie Review

 “Never Let Me Go” is an emotional love and horror story adapted from a novel of the same name by Kazuo Ishiguro.
 The main characters are Ruth, Tommy and Kathy who seem to live in a different world than normal people.
 Most of their childhood is spent at Hailsham, an apparently idyllic boarding school that that uses English as the common language for teaching.
 The fate of these characters is that they are only living to save the next generation.
 In particular, parts of their body will be used to save some other lives.
 In this movie, all the characters are made to accept themselves as donors and nothing more.
-This movie can be described as moving, disturbing and haunting.
-This paper begins by interpretation the film’s title, and focusing on one of the critical themes, empathy.
+This movie "Never Let me Go" can be described as moving, disturbing and haunting.
+This hub begins by interpretation the film’s title, and focusing on one of the critical themes, empathy.

-Despite the fact that the book in which the film was adapted did not disclose the uniqueness of the three donors, until almost halfway in the movie, this is highlighted right in the movie’s beginning.
+Despite the fact that the book in which the film "Never Let me Go" was adapted from did not disclose the uniqueness of the three donors, until almost halfway in the movie, this is highlighted right in the movie’s beginning.
 The audiences are informed that the students are simply prepared to save other people’s lives.
 Further, the school headmistress, Miss Emily ensures that they are unaware of what will befall them or the kind of live they are expected to live.
 Consequently, these children grow up believing on wrong information, superstitions, and rumors concerning their lives.
 However, a new teacher Miss Lucy is honest enough to tell the children the truth, a factor that gets her dismissed from the school.
 Nonetheless, her short stance at this school leaves a huge impact on the impact of these characters.

-In conclusion, the movie is both good and masterfully created.
+In conclusion, the movie, "Never Let me Go" is both good and masterfully created.
 What is being depicted in this movie is not spelled out, but implied.
 The audience is merely required to observe the events as they transpire from one phase to another.
 The events are subject to different interpretations.
 Since the characters are not fully human, they do not know what they are portraying about themselves.
 It is also certain that they do not know about their existence.
 However, the audience is able to know since they are humans.
 Such a stature may not be extended to those we value considering that our comfort is supported by them.
 It is certainly not very easy to get this movie out of the mind once seen it.
 The melancholy associated with the impermanence of love and life suffuses in this move.
 Consequently, this makes it not only hypnotic, but also a haunting experience.